 - Communication (e.g., tools or methods you typically use for reporting and discussion)

 - Consistency (e.g., reliable adherence to deadlines, work hours, or response times)

 Feel free to “name drop” and provide statistics about the benefits of remote work.
-For example, you might mention Nicholas Bloom’s famous Ted Talk about how working from home boosts productivity and saves companies a couple thousand dollars each year.
+For example, you might mention Nicholas Bloom’s famous Ted Talk about how working from home boosts productivity and saves companies thousands each year.
 By discussing studies and researchers, you show that you’re current on industry knowledge, and you may even enlighten the interviewer with new, useful facts.

-Instead of focusing on the personal aspect (e.g., kids, ill family member, social preference, unrelated interest, or disability), address how working from home solves common workplace problems and helps alleviate challenges.
-As alternatives to the previous examples, you can say that you want to work from home because you:
+Instead of focusing on the personal aspects (e.g., kids, ill family members, social preferences, unrelated interests, or disabilities), address how working remotely solves common workplace problems and helps alleviate challenges.
+As alternatives to the previous examples, you can say you want to work from home because you: